n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 ## 2.4 Installation Requirements<a name="ch_starting.1"></a>

+* These days it is difficult to install Python 2.  `pyenv` is the recommended method to install `pypy2.7`
 * pypy -- For maximum performance it is recommended to run the server with pypy.  pypy is a Python interpreter that does JIT compilation and results in greatly increased speed